 In many people’s minds, obsessive-compulsive disorder (OCD) simply involves being obsessed about neatness and symmetry.

 Some people may imagine that an OCD sufferer has to make sure all the pictures in his or her house are straight.
 But OCD is much more serious than this seemingly quirky behavior.
-And there are many types of OCD—obsessions and compulsions related to symmetry is just one.
+There are many different types of OCD—obsessions and compulsions related to symmetry are just one.
 There are four other types of OCD that you should be aware of, each with a distinct set of signs and symptoms.

 The 5 Types of OCD